zanderhinton/causal_inf_clutch_shooting/doc/report.md

 (`isClutch`) as the dependent variable, and the covariates as the independent variables.
 The outputs of this regression are the estimated probabilitities that each observation is a clutch shot.
-After this estimation, we can then match each clutch shot to a non-clutch, not explicitly on each covariate value as was done above, but on the probability that each shot was a clutch shot, given it’s covariate levels.
+After this estimation, we can then match each clutch shot to a non-clutch shot, not explicitly on each covariate value as was done above, but on the probability that each shot was clutch, given it’s covariate levels.
 In this way the distribution of covariates should be very similar between the matched clutch and non clutch groups.

 #### Fit the propensity score model